emilialim8/particle_filter_project/README.md

 By end of lab 4/20, have update particles with measurement model working By 4/23 have normalizing, resampling, and estimated position ready Due April 26, testing and debugging, writeup

+## Writeup

+### Objectives Description
+    The goal of this project is to construct a working particle filter that can help a robot estimate it's position in a known maze enviornment.
+The particle filter is an implementation of the Bayes filter algorithm for solving Robot state estimation problems.

+### High-level description
+    Our robot uses a particle filter and known map to estimate its state.
+We added the map to the robot's knowledge using SLAM in lab.
+Using object-oriented programming

+### Intialization of Particle Cloud

+### Movement Model

+### Resampling

+### Incorporation of Noise

+### Updating estimated robot pose

+### Optimization of parameters

+### Challenges

+### Future Work

+### Takeaways